SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 So.
 Knowledges: $\gamma(v) = \frac{1}{\sqrt{1-(v^2/c^2)**2}}$. which means, for speeds at %c, $\gamma(pc) = \frac{1}{\sqrt{1-pc^2}}$.
 And finally, for stationary observer $x$ and moving observer $x'$, $\delta t  = \delta t' \gamma$.

+What's even cooler? this principle applies to distance as well.
+That, at a moving frame, $D = D' \gamma$, where $D$ is distance to the non-moving frame, and $D'$

 Remember: two objects will need to be parallel to each other and one traveling in a linear motion while the other stationary for this to work!